Difference between Standard CAN and Extended CAN frame explained

 It is 12 bits long.
 It consists of:

-- Remote Transmission Request (RTR) of 1 bit long.
-If RTR is a dominant (0) bit then it’s a Data frame.
-And if its a recessive (1) bit then its a remote frame.
+• The Remote Transmission Request (RTR) is 1 bit long.
+Specifically, if RTR is a dominant (0) bit, then it is considered a Data frame.
+On the other hand, if it is a recessive (1) bit, then it becomes a Remote frame.

 3. Control field (CTRL)